Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 ## Audit the formula

-You can run `brew audit` to test formulae for adherence to Homebrew house style.
+You can run `brew audit` to test formula for adherence to Homebrew house style.
 This includes warnings for trailing whitespace, preferred URLs for certain source hosts, and a lot of other style issues.
 Fixing these warnings before committing will make the process a lot smoother for us.

 ## Commit